 Learn Vietnamese With Ling

 The Ling app is the best app that can provide you with the necessary resources related to Vietnamese.
-From the local food guide and relationship words to musical words and history, you will get access to all of it and be able to practice your knowledge with real people soon enough.
+From the local food guide and relationship words to musical words and economy, you will get access to all of it and be able to practice your knowledge with real people soon enough.

 In addition, Ling comes with a chatbot feature to start getting familiar with the language in an interactive and fun way.
 And if you are wondering if you will be able to learn how to write in Vietnamese, that is also covered!
 Ling helps you practice your writing with a whiteboard to easily remember and practice each letter.